Edekabank

 The Edekabank AG is a universal bank and a business of the Edeka Group located at the Edeka House, New-York-Ring 6 in the City Nord in Hamburg.

-The bank is the central financing institute of the Edeka grocery retailers and is active in consumer banking as direct bank with online and phone consulting.
+The bank is the central financing institute of Edeka grocery retailers and is active in consumer banking as a direct bank with online and phone consulting.

 Business

-The Edekabank was founded on 9 November 1914 in Berlin to secure access to the equity market for all cooperative members of the Edeka-combine even in the crisis of World War I. Still today the funding of Edeka-retailers and setting up businesses in the Edeka-combine is the bank's core business.

-The Edekabank is a member of the German Cooperative Financial Group.

 As of December 31, 2020, with total assets of around 3.7 billion Euro, the Edekabank belongs to the biggest 100 credit institutions in the cooperative banking union.

-The Edekabank-Group consists of the parent company Edekabank AG and the subsidiary Edeka Versicherungsdienst Vermittlungs-GmbH as well as the Edeka Leasing GmbH (now LGH Leasinggesellschaft für den Handel mbH) until it was sold to Albis Leasing AG on October 1, 2015.
+The Edekabank-Group consists of the parent company Edekabank AG and the subsidiary Edeka Versicherungsdienst Vermittlungs-GmbH.
+It also included Edeka Leasing GmbH (now LGH Leasinggesellschaft für den Handel mbH) until it was sold to Albis Leasing AG on October 1, 2015.

-The Edekabank exists in the legal form of an incorporated company.
-Its stocks are registered shares with restricted transferability, which are not being traded at the stock exchange.
-Shareholders are the Edeka-Cooperatives (50,2 %), Edeka Zentrale AG & Co.
-KG (41,4 %) and the DZ Bank AG (8,4 %).

-Business activity

-Wholesale banking

-The Edekabank services include payment transactions, cash supply and disposal, business accounts, investment loans, working fund loans and entrepreneur loans as well as financial consulting and intermediation of public funds.
-The Edekabank brokers industry insurances and company legal costs insurances as well as private risk coverage for entrepreneurs via its subsidiary Edeka Versicherungsdienst Vermittlungs-GmbH.

-Via the Edeka Leasing GmbH, the Edekabank offered leading models for trade specific goods such as cash systems or cooling systems right up to complete store fittings.